HorizenLabs/zkVerify/e2e-tests/README.md

 - - `yarn install`
 - - `yarn test`

-This will copy `nh-node` to the `e2e-tests/bin` directory and will download the zombienet binary in the same directory.
+This will copy `zkv-node` to the `e2e-tests/bin` directory and will download the zombienet binary in the same directory.

 It will then execute all the end-to-end test (all the `.zndsl` file listed in `test_runner.sh`).